BIGJRA/BIGJRA.github.io/raw/reborn/main_ep_02.md

 |**Nidoran M**  |3500 Coins |
 |**Shinx**      |5000 Coins |

-All of these Pokemon have something going for them:
+All of these Pokémon have something going for them:

 - If the egg we previously got was Remoraid, you can get Mantyke and immediately evolve it into Mantine, which is really overpowered at this point in the game.
 - Nidoran M also can immediately evolve twice with the Moon Stone we got earlier, and Nidoking tears through this part of the game.